-Tepmetko® (tepotinib)
+Tepmetko (tepotinib)

-Reviewed by: HU Medical Review Board | Last reviewed: July 2022 | Last updated: July 2022
+Reviewed by: HU Medical Review Board | Last reviewed: September 2023

-Tepotinib treatment for metastatic NSCLC
+Tepmetko treatment for metastatic NSCLC

-Specifically, tepotinib is approved to treat metastatic NSCLC with MET exon 14 skipping alterations.
+Specifically, Tepmetko is approved to treat metastatic NSCLC with MET exon 14 skipping alterations.
 This is estimated to be present in about 4 percent of NSCLC cases and is more common in people over age 70.
 The prognosis, or projected outcome, for this type of cancer is typically poor.
 This motivated the development of a targeted treatment.
 The MET exon 14 skipping alterations genetic abnormality can be detected with liquid or tissue sample biopsies.1,4

-How does tepotinib work?
+How does Tepmetko work?

 In people with NSCLC with MET exon 14 skipping alterations, the MET gene does not function correctly.
 Instead, it sends out instructions to cells that can cause tumor growth or worsen cancer in other ways.
 Tepotinib is a type of drug called a MET inhibitor.
 It is designed to target the cancer by reducing the impact from the MET gene by limiting the instructions the MET gene can send to cells.4